 My one regret about talking up lyric-writing was that it attracted the attention of that kind of schizophrenic much more than drumming did.
 Such people rarely found secret messages in drumbeats, but words were so powerful for good and ill.
 Drummers only tended to attract other “drumheads,” who were generally harmless, but when I was approached by a stranger, I couldn’t know if they were attracted to me as a guy who hit things with sticks, or as a visionary messenger who planted secret messages for them alone in my song lyrics (2006: 142).

+Within this quote, Peart disregards any ‘active’ polysemic potential or agency that fans may take within his lyrics and negates what Fiske (1989) (employing Roland Barthes’ concepts) calls the producerly text.
+Instead, he reads alternative interpretations of his work as false understandings of his authorial intention.
+McDonald supports this view citing Peart’s stance within interviews which cast him as a lyrical auteur, whereby:

+Discussions of his role as lyricist emphasize his literary influences, his inspirations for specific songs, and his attitudes toward his craft.
+When he addresses fan interpretation, it is often to discredit what he sees as excessive.
+Peart once quipped that Rush could start a 'flake‘ of the week club’ based on some of the lyric interpretations fans write down and mail to the group (2009: 178)

+For this reason, Peart’s views tend towards seeing fandom as pathological behaviour which possesses stalking potential.
 In Rojek’s view, the celebrity stalker, is an individual who becomes overwhelmed by the ‘magnetism’ of the celebrity to the extent that they lose sight of the division between the public image of the celebrity and their veridical self, and, more fundamentally, they seek to transgress the conventional parasocial relationship that exists between fans and the objects of their fandom through ‘intrusive shadowing and/or harassment’ (2001: 66).
-Within Roadshow, Peart makes reference to stalkers who have threatened violence if they do not get an acknowledgement from him of the spiritual connection they are perceived to share (and he cites the examples of John Lennon and the former Pantera guitarist ‘Dimebag’ Darrell Abbott, both of whom were shot dead by stalkers).
-However, the most extreme fan encounter he recalls comes directly after a concert in London in which a fan manages to get through security and enter Peart’s personal tour bus - his ‘one-and-only-sanctuary’.
-The fan is instructed to leave, but refuses, instead proffering a selection of Rush vinyl records for signing, and Peart is forthright in his verbal and physical response:
+Within Roadshow, Peart makes reference to stalkers who have threatened violence if they do not get an acknowledgement from him of the spiritual connection they are perceived to share (and he cites the examples of John Lennon and the former Pantera guitarist, ‘Dimebag’ Darrell Abbott, both of whom were shot dead by stalkers).
+However, the most extreme fan encounter he recalls comes directly after a concert in London, in which a fan manages to get through security and enter Peart’s personal tour bus - his ‘one-and-only-sanctuary’.
+The fan is instructed to leave, but refuses, instead proffering a selection of Rush vinyl records for signing, and Peart is forthright in his verbal and physical response to this spatial and personal ‘intrusion’:

 He still wouldn’t budge, standing there holding his LPs out to me, determined to get what he came for.
 My temper was rising, and finally I yelled, “Get the fuck out of here! and pushed him away.
 Bolstered by a show’s worth of adrenaline, as well as my reaction to this nightmarish moment, I gave him a mighty shove, and he went over backwards, his LPs scattering across the floor.
 He lay there for a few seconds, complaining about his elbow, but I was furious now.
 “I don’t care, just get out of here!
 (2006: 316).